geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " The youth I marked, and while I gaily spoke,
 On his pale face the glow of triumph broke,
-But not my Henry's sunny smile ; it shew'd 20
+But not my Henry's sunny smile; it shew'd 20

 Like lightning gleaming on a lurid cloud,
 And o'er my darkened mind appeared to throw